15 Things Your Exterminator Won’t Tell You

 Those sprays are toxic

 The chemicals applied by professional exterminators aren’t to be trifled with.
 They’re dangerous, and not just to household pests.
 (Here are some of the pesticides that cause cancer.)
 They could be a problem for you and your pets.
-Before calling an exterminator, consider less toxic means of getting rid of pests.

 You need to follow their advice